chadwick-yao/week_report/documents/DP.md

 | robot0_eef_pos\|[3]\|low_dim               | None           | None\|[3]\|[3]              |
 | robot0_eef_quat\|[4]\|low_dim              | None           | None\|[4]\|[4]              |
 | robot0_gripper_qpos\|[2]\|low_dim          | None           | None\|[2]\|[2]              |

-The Visual Encoder is not pre-trained model, it will be train with transformer at the same time.

 **Visual Encoder Forward Details**